tmtxt/tmtxt-dired-async/readme.md

 ## Asynchronously Copy files (with delete option)

 This feature is similar to the above feature.
-It also uses **rsync** to copy file.
+It also uses **rsync** to copy file and the same config with the above.
 However, it includes the delete option for rsync to ensure that you have the destination folder exactly the same as the source directory

 	(define-key dired-mode-map (kbd "C-c C-t") 'tmtxt/dired-async-rsync-delete)